AsemJK/solid/README.md

 Any instance of a subclass should be able to be used in the same way as its parent class.
 This ensures that the subclass behaves in a way that is consistent with the parent class.

+### I - Interface Segregation Principle (ISP)

+A class should not be forced to implement interfaces that it doesn't need.

+It means:

+You should break up large interfaces into smaller, more specific ones, ensuring that clients only depend on the methods they actually need.

+### D - Dependency Inversion Principle (DIP)

+High-level modules should not depend on low-level modules.

+Instead, both should depend on abstractions.

+It means:
+you should use interfaces or abstract classes to decouple the high-level and low-level components.